-The Doctor of Ministry program is billed over six consecutive semesters regardless of course enrollment.
+The Doctor of Ministry program is billed over six consecutive semesters regardless of course enrollment or in the event of early completion (the remainder of the tuition will be billed prior to graduation).
 Tuition is billed according to duration in the program, not credit-hours taken to date.
 Students who have not completed the doctoral program within the prescribed timeframe (six semesters) will be assessed a maintenance fee for each subsequent semester until they have completed all degree requirements.
 Upon withdrawal from the program, tuition reimbursement will be determined on a pro-rated schedule per the current catalog.